google-deepmind/image_obfuscation_benchmark/README.md

 ## Dataset

 The dataset consists of 22 obfuscations and the Clean data.
 19 obfuscations are training obfuscations and 3 are hold-out obfuscations.
 All images are central cropped to 224 x 224 and saved as compressed JPEG images.
 Each obfuscation is applied to each image in the [ILSVRC2012](https://www.image-net.org/challenges/LSVRC/2012/) dataset.
-For each image, the original_id, label and obfuscation hyper-parameters are stored with it.
+For each image, the file_name, label and obfuscation hyper-parameters are stored with it.
 The dataset can be loaded through the [TensorFlow datasets](https://www.tensorflow.org/datasets) API.
 Each combination of `train` / `validation` and an obfuscation is its own split, e.g. to load the validation split obfuscated with the `StyleTransfer` obfuscation do

 ```python
 import tensorflow_datasets as tfds